nsunami/naoyukisunami.com-netlify/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research data scientist with 8+ years of experience in behavioral sciences.
-Through my work, I advance open science and transparency to decentralize power, promote the free distribution of knowledge, and amplify voices of historically underrepresented groups.
+I am a quantitative/data scientist with 8+ years of experience with human data.
+I believe in the power of openness and transparency in driving collaboration and equitable innovation.

+I love coding and solving technical problems.
+Interested in what I’m up to?
+Follow me on GitHub 👋